Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Released officially on Sunday, February 3, 2019.

-Many improvements, notably:
+It has been a large rewriting of this layer, with much improvements notably:

-- multiple different-arity constructors per class supported
+- multiple different-arity constructors per class are supported now
 - no more ``wooper_construct_parameters``, longer ``wooper_construct_export`` or ``wooper_construct_export`` defines
 - automatic detection and export of constructors, any destructor and methods
 - WOOPER method terminators introduced (ex: ``wooper:return_state_result/2``, instead of the ``?wooper_return_state_result`` macro)